 The next location is in the pressure line, generally after the pump and before the directional control valve, to ensure the fluid going into the cylinder being tested is as clean as possible.

 This critical piece of the filtration puzzle is often overlooked.
 Each time a test cylinder is extended, air from the surrounding atmosphere is drawn into the reservoir.
 Inexpensive, coarse cellulose or foam media will allow a high percentage of particles less than 10 microns to pass, increasing the contamination of the fluid.
-Breathers should be selected which closely match the micron rating of the fluid filters in order to meet the targeted cleanliness level and should be replaced regularly.
+Select breathers that closely match the fluid filter’s micron rating and replace them regularly to meet your targeted cleanliness levels.

 Significance of Cleanliness Standards

 Regularly measure and monitor the cleanliness level of test stand fluid to confirm the filtration system is functioning properly and remove the hydraulic system contamination that is introduced with each cylinder test.
 The most widely accepted standard is ISO 4406, which provides a three-digit format reporting the number of particles greater than 4, 6, and 14 microns in a given volume.